Greece’s affair with the euro began with the grandest of hopes. But then it all went terribly wrong.

 At the end of June, Greece defaulted on a repayment to the International Monetary Fund.

 The banks started to run out of money.
 Capital controls were introduced, limiting the amount of money people could withdraw each day.

 Varoufakis resigned at the Prime Minister’s behest, saying he was an impediment to negotiations.
 Talks resumed.

-And now, after weeks of brinksmanship, including the rupture of negotiations and the holding of a referendum – in which the Greek people apparently voted “No” to more austerity – a deal to lend the country more money and cancel some of its past debt is needed soon to avoid having the country fall out of the euro.
+After weeks of brinksmanship, including the rupture of negotiations and the holding of a referendum – in which the Greek people apparently voted “No” to more austerity – a deal to lend the country more money and have the government sell some assets was reached.

 The country will not fall out of the euro.
 But it could fall further into the economic abyss.

 Whether further austerity will ultimately save the economy by restoring investor confidence or increase unemployment for a population that is already suffering – or both – remains to be seen.

 In either event, the gloss is off the country’s affair with the euro.

 And, for the Greek people, more pain lies ahead.